AMyriadseviltwin/Obsidian/Death in Space/Character Creation/CREATING A CHARACTER.md

 # Making a Character Step-by-Step

-Follow steps 1-5 in order, either by reading from the previews here or clicking the links to visit their respective pages.
+Follow steps 1-5 in order, and reading from the previews here or clicking the links to visit their respective pages.

 ## I - Set your [[ABILITIES]]
 ![[ABILITIES#Setting Abilities]]